emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Only interrupts that have a priority strictly greater than the threshold will cause an interrupt to be sent to the hart.

-Interrupts with the same priority are processed in the order of their index in the interrupt table, with a higher index meaning a higher priority.

 ### Priority bits